 How to Apply to Graduate School

 The Five Towns College Admissions Office oversees the admission process for graduate programs.
 FTC Admissions Counselors are ready to assist you with the admissions process, your online application, and any questions you may have about applying.
 The Graduate Music Division offers students opportunities to study, perform and participate in ensembles, masterclasses, and more.
-Inquire about the Graduate Music Studies Incentive (GMSI) and the Graduate and Doctoral Fellowship Performance Initiative (FPI), too.
+Inquire about the Graduate Music Studies Incentive (GMSI) and the Doctoral Fellowship Performance Initiative (FPI), too.

 Admission decisions are based on a comprehensive assessment of an applicant’s potential for graduate work.
 Please review the admissions requirements below as you prepare your documents and begin your Graduate School Application.